-  We crafted an emotionally compelling video around the holidays to generate and encourage sharing.
+We crafted a high-quality emotionally compelling video to generate and encourage sharing around the holidays.
 The eBay Makes Christmas Wishes Come True campaign resulted in more than 11,000 views on YouTube.

 Emotionally driven videos do well online and so do informative, educational videos – especially when they are fun to watch.
-Scribe videos use markerboard drawings to share information in a way that audiences find engaging and interesting.
+Scribe videos use markerboard drawings to share information that audiences find engaging and exciting.

 Example of a scribe video: Language and Spending

-  Audiences and publishers alike thought our scribe video dubbed “Language and Spending” was worth sharing.
-It received over 34,000 social shares and was featured on 40-plus websites including The Huffington Post, The Atlantic, PBS, and Upworthy.
+Audiences and publishers alike thought this marketing campaign dubbed “Language and Spending” was worth sharing.
+It received over 34,000 social shares and was featured on 40-plus websites, including The Huffington Post, The Atlantic, PBS, and Upworthy.

 Sometimes turning average on-site content into a full-page experience is as simple as formatting and presenting the information in a new way.
 You can recreate on-site content like guides and tutorials into useful and engaging pages that keep audiences on your site longer and are more likely to convert readers into buyers.

 Example of a full-page experience: NFL Fanatics Jersey Buying Guide